openmrs/openmrs-esm-patient-management/e2e/README.md

     ^ Contains the actual test cases/specs.
 New tests should be placed in this folder.
 ```

-When you want to write a new test case, start by creating a new spec in `./src/specs`.
+When you want to write a new test case, start by creating a new spec in `./specs`.
 Depending on what you want to achieve, you might want to create new fixtures and/or
 page object models.
 To see examples, have a look at the existing code to see how these
 different concepts play together.

+## Open reports from GitHub Actions / Bamboo

+To download the report from the GitHub action/Bamboo plan, follow these steps:

+1. Go to the artifact section of the action/plan and locate the report file.
+2. Download the report file and unzip it using a tool of your choice.
+3. Open the index.html file in a web browser to view the report.

+The report will show you a full summary of your tests, including information on which
+tests passed, failed, were skipped, or were flaky.
+You can filter the report by browser
+and explore the details of individual tests, including any errors or failures, video
+recordings, and the steps involved in each test.
+Simply click on a test to view its details.

+## Debugging Tests

+Refer to [this documentation](https://playwright.dev/docs/debug) on how to debug a test.

 ## Configuration

 This is very much underdeveloped/WIP.
 At the moment, there exists a (git-shared) `.env`
 file which can be used for configuring certain test attributes.
 This is most likely
-about to change in the future when the test suite is supposed to be used in, e.g.,
+about to change in the future.
-GitHub Actions pipelines.
 Stay tuned for updates!

 ## Troubleshooting tips